 In overall terms, write-downs and provisions contributed negatively to the formation of the result for the year for Euro 15.5 million (+79.6%), compared to Euro 8.6 million in 2021.
 This effect reflects the extremely prudent approach in assessing the effective repayment expectations of non-performing positions, in accordance with the current credit policy.
 Write-downs in the period in question amounted to approximately Euro 12.9 million, as the combined effect of new net analytical write-downs for approximately Euro 19.9 million on positions classified as non-performing (stage 3) and a write-back of approximately Euro 7 million deriving from the application of the international accounting standard IFRS9 on loans and securities classified as performing (stage 1 and 2).
-Both values are affected - with an evidently opposite sign - for approximately Euro 4.5 million by the reclassification of the write-downs relating to a foreign banking counterparty which in 2021 was classified among performing loans (stage 2).
+Both values are affected - with an evidently opposite sign - for approximately Euro 4.5 million by the reclassified among performing loans (stage 2).